xuanyiguang/sudoku/README.md

 	* Type `py.test` or `py.test tests/`.
 	* Here is more information on [pytest](http://pytest.org/latest/index.html).
 	* All test cases should pass in the latest commit.

-## Assumptions
-* It is not a good user experience if the sudoku solver takes too long (more than 2-3 seconds).
-* As long as there is enough intelligence in the algorithm to solve a sudoku quickly (say within 1 second), it is more important to keep the logic simple and the code short.

-## Reason for current choice of algorithm

 ## Memo for my thought process